julienvillegas/libgdx-GPGS/README.md

-# Simple LIBDX Google Play Games Services integration for iOS
+# Simple LibGDX Google Play Games Services integration for iOS

-This sample application demonstrates the smallest self containted integration of a LibGDX game with Google Play Game Services on iOS.
+This test application is a small self-contained integration of a LibGDX game with Google Play Game Services on iOS.
 All it does is to start the application and log you into Google Play Game Services.
 This is based on [MobiDevelop's Google Games Services Robopods](https://github.com/MobiDevelop/robovm-robopods).
 This should allow you to easily extend to include items such as Leaderboard...